 ×

-Heliskier Dies in Avalanche in New Zealand
+Investigation After Heliski Guide Dies in New Zealand Avalanche

 “One person was trapped in the avalanche and was in a critical condition when recovered at around 1pm.
 Tragically they died a short time later,” said the rescue services.